Aileron Pastoral Holdings

 Trials of the world leading smart ear tags commenced during the second quarter of 2021 on the Caason Group’s Aileron Cattle Station.

-The proprietary smart ear tag monitors for bi-security, health, welfare, performance and traceability provenance of the supply chain including theft detection.
+The proprietary smart ear tag monitors for bi-security, health, welfare, performance and traceability provenance of the supply chain including theft detection, and is now sold in over 30 countries.

 This ground-breaking technology requires no infrastructure, no maintenance, no subscription and no battery replacement